-Figure 1: Heavy-Load Operation
+Figure 2: Heavy-Load Operation

-In continuous-conduction mode (CCM), when the output current is HIGH, the HS-FET and LS-FET repeatedly turn ON/OFF (see MPS.
+In continuous-conduction mode (CCM), when the output current is HIGH, the HS-FET and LS-FET repeatedly turn ON/OFF as shown in MPS.
 All Rights Reserved.
-The inductor current never reaches zero.
+The inductor current never goes to zero.
 In CCM, the switching frequency (f{SW}) is fairly constant.